RunqiMeng/RunqiMeng.github.io/_pages/about.md

 - *[06/2025]*: One paper accepted by MICCAI.
 - *[06/2025]*: Three papers accepted by SNMMI.
 - *[04/2025]*: One paper accepted by IEEE Transactions on Biomedical Engineering (IEEE TBME).
-- *[09/2025]*: Visiting Massachusetts General Hospital and Harvard Medical School.
+- *[09/2024]*: Visited Massachusetts General Hospital and Harvard Medical School.
 - *[06/2024]*: Two papers accepted by MICCAI.
 - *[05/2024]*: One paper accepted by ISMRM.
 - *[03/2024]*: One paper accepted by AAAI.